 Sea levels have risen eight inches over the past century, as measured at the Presidio Tide Gage located near Crissy Field along the San Francisco shoreline.
 Over the past century, the rate of sea level rise has averaged approximately 2.0 mm/year (~0.1 inches/year), as shown on Figure 2.
-Since the year 2000, the rate of sea level rise has doubled to roughly 4.8 mm/year (~0.2 inches/year).
 However, the rate of sea level rise is not constant over time, and fluctuations associated with El Niño/La Niña cycles and the Pacific Decadal Oscillation can be observed within the tidal record.
 The rate of sea level rise is anticipated to increase at an accelerated rate over the coming century.